clsync/clsync/README.md

 Here's an excerpt from the manpage:

               Possible values:
                      inotify
                             inotify(7) [Linux, (FreeBSD via libinotify)]

                             Native, fast, reliable and well tested Linux FS monitor subsystem.

-                  There's no performance profit to use "inotify" instead of "kevent" on FreeBSD using "libinotify".
-It backends  to  "kevent"  anyway.
-                  However inotify support is well tested and recommended.
+                            There's no performance profit to use "inotify" instead of "kevent" on Fr However inotify support is well tested and recommended.

-                  FreeBSD users: The libinotify on FreeBSD is still not ready and unusable for clsync to sync a lot of files and directories.
+                            FreeBSD users: The libinotify on FreeBSD is still not ready and unusable

                      kqueue
                             kqueue(2) [FreeBSD, (Linux via libkqueue)]

-                  A *BSD kernel event notification mechanism (inc. timer, sockets, files etc).

-                  This  monitor  subsystem  that  cannot  determine file creation event, but it can determine a directory where something happened.
-So clsync is have to rescan whole dir every time on any content change.
-Moreover, kqueue requires an open() on every watched  file/dir.
+                            kqueue  requires  an  open()  on  every watched file/dir.
 But FreeBSD doesn't allow to open() symlink  itself  (without  follow)  and  it's highly  invasively  to open() pipes and devices.
 So clsync just won't call open() on everything except regular files and directories.
-Consequently, clsync cannot  determine  if  some‐ thing  changed  in  symlink/pipe/socket  and so on.
-However it still can determine if it will be created or deleted by watching the parent directory and rescaning it on every appropriate event.
+Con‐ sequently,  clsync  cannot  determine  if  something  changed in sym‐ link/pipe/socket and so on.
+However it still  can  determine  if  it will  be created or deleted by watching the parent directory and res‐ caning it on every appropriate event.

                             Also this API requires to open every monitored file and directory.
 So it  may  produce  a  huge  amount  of  file descriptors.
 Be sure that kern.maxfiles is big enough (in FreeBSD).

                             CPU/HDD expensive way.

                             Not well tested.
 Use with caution!

                             Linux users: The libkqueue on Linux is not working.
 He-he :)

                      bsm
                             bsm(3) [FreeBSD]

                             Basic Security Module (BSM) Audit API.

                             This is not a FS monitor subsystem, actually.
 It's  just  an  API  to access  to  audit information (inc. logs).  clsync can setup audit to watch FS events and report it into log.
 After that clsync  will  just parse the log via auditpipe(4) [FreeBSD].

                             Reliable,  but  hacky  way.
 It requires global audit reconfiguration that may hopple audit analysis.

                             Warning!
 FreeBSD has a limit for queued events.
 In  default  FreeBSD kernel it's only 1024 events.
 So choose one of:
                                    - To patch the kernel to increase the limit.
                                    - Don't use clsync on systems with too many file events.
                                    - Use bsm_prefetch mode (but there's no guarantee in this case anyway).
                             See also option --exit-on-sync-skip.

                             Not  well  tested.
 Use   with   caution!
-Also file /etc/security/audit_control will be overwritten with:
+Also   file   /etc/secu‐ rity/audit_control will be overwritten with:
                                    #clsync

                                    dir:/var/audit
                                    flags:fc,fd,fw,fm,cl
                                    minfree:0
                                    naflags:fc,fd,fw,fm,cl
                                    policy:cnt
                                    filesz:1M
-                  unless it's already starts with "#clsync\n" ("\n" is a new line character).
+                            unless it's already starts with "#clsync\n" ("\n" is a new line char‐ acter).

                      bsm_prefetch
-                  The  same as bsm but all BSM events will be prefetched by an additional thread to prevent BSM queue overflow.
+                            The same as bsm but all BSM events will be  prefetched  by  an  addi‐ tional  thread  to prevent BSM queue overflow.
 This may utilize a lot of memory on systems with a high FS events frequency.

                             However the thread may be not fast enough to unload  the  kernel  BSM queue.
 So it may overflow anyway.

               The default value on Linux is "inotify".
 The default value on FreeBSD is "kqueue".

 I hope you will send me bugreports to make me able to improve the FreeBSD support :)